Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts explain that each type has its advantages and disadvantages, in which buying stocks yourself is suitable for those who have time to research and monitor the market.

 I am nearly 40 years old this year, planning to invest in stocks with a capital of about 10 million VND per month.
 I have researched and learned about the financial market.
-During this time, I am often advised to hold stocks for the long term because I do not have much time to monitor the market to follow the "surfing" school.
+During this time, I am often advised to hold stocks for the long term because I do not have much time to monitor the market to follow the "surfing" style.

 But I am wondering whether to buy stocks directly or invest in fund certificates.
 What are the advantages and disadvantages between these two methods?
 With the same long-term holding method, who should buy stocks themselves and who should buy fund certificates?
 Hope the experts can help answer.